alan-turing-institute/fridge/simple_test_azure_deployment.md

 kubectl expose deployment guacamole-guacamole -n guac --port=80 --target-port=8080 --name=guac-lb --type=LoadBalancer
 ```

-Alternatively, we can set up ingress on AKS (not yet tested!) - see https://learn.microsoft.com/en-us/azure/aks/app-routing.
+Alternatively, we can set up managed Nginx ingress on AKS (not yet tested!) - see https://learn.microsoft.com/en-us/azure/aks/app-routing.

 Once you have access to `guacamole`, you can add connections manually.